-These type of hypothetical career altering moments can be frustratingly infrequent.
-First, they are tightly correlated with that company approved performance calendar which is just lazy management.
+These types of hypothetical career-altering moments can be frustratingly infrequent.
+First, they are tightly correlated with that company-approved performance calendar which is just lazy management.
 The thesis that a predetermined performance calendar is the correct forcing function for growth opportunities is absurd.

-Answering all of the questions above will paint a specific mental picture regarding both how you feel you’re doing in your current role as well as what you’re looking to do next.
-While it is your manager’s job to provide growth opportunities, having this mental picture both helps you listen carefully for opportunities and gives you a better rubric for quickly assessing them.3
+Answering all of the questions above will paint a specific mental picture regarding how you’re doing in your current role and what you’re looking to accomplish next.
+While it is your manager’s job to provide growth opportunities, your perspective on this mental picture helps you both listen for opportunities and measure them against your goals.4

 - My definition of a mentor is a human you meet with on a regular basis who does not work on or near your team.
 They are usually a more experienced neutral party who serves as equal parts sounding board and sage. ↩